js1019/PlanetaryModels/README.md

 Planetary Model Builder
 ================================================================
 This repository provides codes to build a planet model on a tetrahedal mesh as well as its reference gravity.
+It supports [the planetary normal mode computation](https://github.com/js1019/NormalModes).

 <img src="figs/PREM_vp.gif" width="425"/> <img src="figs/PREM_vs.gif" width="425"/>